 short and Long Term Disability

-The College offers plans for both short-and long-term disability coverage to protect you and your family against loss of income based on non-job related injury or illness.
-Voluntary short term disability coverage is also available through AFLAC.
-For full details and eligibility, review the appropriate Benefits Summary.
+The College offers plans for both short-term and long-term disability coverage to protect you and your family against loss of income based on non-job related injury or illness.
+Voluntary short-term disability coverage is also available through AFLAC.
+For full details and eligibility, review the appropriate Benefit Summary.

 Employees are eligible to participate in the TIAA/CREF retirement plan after completing one year of continuous service.
 Regardless of the employee contribution, the College will contribute 5% of the employee's annual salary.
 For full details and eligibility, review the appropriate Benefit Summary.

 All employees are eligible to take advantage of the Employee Assistance Program.
 An agreement made between the College and Nyack Hospital through its Employee Assistance Program (EAP) allows employees and their dependents to seek assistance for a wide range of human and family problems.
 Alcohol and drug abuse, family and marital distress, financial and legal difficulties, and nervous or emotional disorders are among the issues that can be addressed.
 Download the informational flyer here.